 HURIDOCS pioneers applying information science to the field of human rights.
 Early milestones include building a universal terminology on how to classify and organise human rights information and developing bibliographic standards and tools.

 Groups based in the Global South have long asked how to successfully document human rights violations.
-A task force is convened of human rights defenders from the South and North, and after several years of study, testing and critique, HURIDOCS publishes the Events Standards Format for recording relationships between perpetrator and victim.
+A task force is convened of human rights defenders from the South and North, and after several years of study, testing and critique, HURIDOCS publishes the Events Standard Formats for recording relationships between perpetrator and victim.
 The methodology becomes the base for our software program called Evsys.

-The Events Standards Format is revised, and so is its accompanying software program.
-HURIDOCS launches a reprogrammed application called WinEvsys to replace Evsys.
+The Events Standards Formats are revised, and so is their accompanying software program: HURIDOCS launches a reprogrammed application called WinEvsys to replace Evsys.